November 5th saw us host our sixth annual NodeConf EU conference in the beautiful 5 Star Lyrath Estate in Kilkenny, Ireland.

 - Billy Byrnes & The Bridgebrook Arms for hosting our evenings.

-- SOUNDOME for allowing us experience their new project.
+- SOUNDOME for allowing us to experience their new project.

 - Amorelandra for her live stream of the event on Twitch!